We transparently share our policies with the public and are open to any feedback as an opportunity to improve our service quality

-Failure by Customer to meet the requirements for maintaining the Certification of management system, relevant legislation requirement or this Agreement.
+- The client fails to meet the requirements for maintaining the Certification of management systems, relevant legislation requirements or this Agreement

 Failure to take effective corrective actions to identified non-conformities within the set time limit

-Improper use is made of the certification status, the Certificate of Registration, or the GCC and/or JAS-ANZ Certification Mark
+Improper use is made of the certification status, the Certificate of Registration, or the GCC and/or JAS-ANZ Certification Marks

-If the certified client has voluntarily requested a suspension (this must be submitted in writing)
+- If the certified client has voluntarily requested a suspension. (such a request must be submitted in writing)

-GCC has established a documented complaints and appeals procedure for handling them and resolve issues with clients, or third parties regarding any of its services.
+- GCC has established a documented complaints and appeals procedure for handling and resolving issues with clients, or third parties regarding any of its services

-Submission, investigation and decision on complaints or appeals will not result in any discriminatory actions against the complainant or appellant.
+- Submission, investigation and decisions on complaints or appeals will not result in any discriminatory actions against the complainant or appellant

 The handling process includes at least the following elements and methods:

-a) Receiving and documenting any written and verbal complaint or appeal in the internal NC sheet;
+- Receiving and documenting any written or verbal complaints or appeals in the internal NC sheet

-b) acknowledging receipt of the complaint or appeal and shall provide the appellant with progress reports and the outcome;
+- Acknowledging receipt of the complaint or appeal and providing the appellant with progress reports and the outcome

-c) Appoint a respondent for each complaint or appeal;
+- Appointing a respondent for each complaint or appeal

-d) Organising investigation of the complaint or appeal and take necessary actions to resolve the issue;
+- Organising investigation of the complaint or appeal and take necessary actions to resolve the issue

-e) Sending a formal report on the complaint or appeal and actions taken to the complainant or appellant within 10 working days of the receipt;
+- Sending a formal report on the complaint or appeal and actions taken to the complainant or appellant within ten (10) working days of the receipt

-f) Contacting the complainant or appellant within one month to seek confirmation that the response was received and found acceptable.
+- Contacting the complainant or appellant within one month to seek confirmation that the response was received and found acceptable